DrDanielh/UiAbot/docs/src/Overview.rst

     Figure: The UiAbot with its default AMR setup, equipped with an SBC (1), a spinning LiDAR (2), and an IMU (3).

-The UiAbot system architecture incorporates a 3D-printed chassis design for enhanced modularity along with a robust drive, power, and perception system, as shown below.
+The UiAbot system architecture incorporates a 3D-printed chassis design for enhanced modularity along with a robust drive, power, and perception system, as shown in the figure below.

 .. figure:: fig/Schematic.svg
     :width: 600